Choose a site to build a wildlife pond where the creatures will feel secure.

 Build a pond profile with different depths of shelving:

-- These should be as wide as possible to accommodate the different marginal plant species and the areas of water they grow in and can be curved differently to the outline of the pond’s outer edge.
+- Make the shelves as wide as possible and curved differently to the outline of the pond’s outer edge.

 - Do not build a thin rim of shelves 6″ wide evenly around a larger surface area of deep water as this will be unbalanced when you come to plant.

-- The pond plants should be placed on the shelves in their baskets and the pond wildlife will use these to get out of the water.
+- Place the pond plants on the shelves in their baskets and the pond wildlife will use these as ‘stepping stones’ to climb out.

-- In between the cobbles used to cover the liner on this sloping shelf you can use pond plants that enjoy water at their roots but not too much depth of water over their crowns.
-You could use Caltha palustris Alba, Veronica beccabunga, Juncus ensifolius or Cyperus eragrostis and these will provide habitat cover for small amphibians as they venture out of the pond.
+- In between the cobbles covering this sloping area use pond plants that enjoy water at their roots but not too much water over their crowns to give habitat cover.

-- Or create a pile of stones or rocks near to a shallow stony beach where creatures can quickly find shelter.
+- Or create a pile of stones or rocks near/on a shallow stony beach where creatures can quickly find shelter.

 For more details on plant selection for your wildlife pond see the next section or click here